cs4241-20a/a1-gettingstarted/README.md

 I have 2 bonus html tags, a tag and an img tag

+### Design Achievements
-For design, I added google fonts to the site through a link tag
+I added google fonts to the site through a link tag